Download This Sample

 Sign Me Up

-See the fact file below for more information on President’s Day or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the President’s Day or alternatively, you can download our 25-page President’s Day worksheet pack to utilise within the classroom or home environment.

 - George Washington was born on February 22, 1732, in Westmoreland County, Virginia.
 In 1775, he was appointed as the Commander-in-Chief of the Continental Army through the Second Continental Congress held in Philadelphia.